twome/mane/docs/tasks.md

 - BUG 1: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches

+- BUG 2 FIREFOX: Must set min-height manually to get the popup to show at all; appears to also be setting max-height?

+- DEBT 2: build process for
+	1. packaged extensions and
+	2. packaged native executables

+- DEBT 2: serious test coverage

 - SEC 2: pages can read the contents of patches inserted into the page dom. fix: run patches in/as content scripts